gaoshudian/spring-framework-4.3.21.RELEASE/CONTRIBUTING.md

     Author: First Last <user@mail.com>

-This helps ensure traceability against the ICLA and also goes a long way to ensuring useful output from tools like `git shortlog` and others.
+This helps ensure traceability against the ICLA and also goes a long way to ensuring useful output from tools like `git shortlog` and com.gao.servlet3.others2.

 You can configure this via the account admin area in GitHub (useful for fork-and-edit cases); _globally_ on your machine with